About Clay County

 Jail & Inmate Records

-The Clay County Jail, located in Spencer, is the primary detention facility for individuals arrested within the county.
+Clay County Jail, located in Spencer, is the primary detention facility for people arrested within Clay County.
 The booking process involves fingerprinting, photographing, and recording personal information of the detainees.
-Inmate information can be accessed through the Clay County Sheriff's Office, which provides an inmate lookup service.
 Visitation rules are specific to the facility, requiring visitors to schedule visits in advance and adhere to strict guidelines.

-- The bond and bail process in Iowa allows individuals to post bail through cash or bond services, facilitating their release pending court appearances.
+- The bond and bail process in Iowa allows individuals to post bail through cash or bond services, helping with their release pending court appearances.

 Mugshots & Booking Photos